 Swinburne Online allows Cassandra to continue full-time work while completing three units per teaching period.
 Cassandra’s role as a Customer Care Manager also requires her to be on call 24/7 and, at times, she has to drop everything to fly interstate, meaning study flexibility is a must.

 Driven by flexibility

-“The main benefits of online study is balance, time management and convenience, you know if I’m working late or if I’m interstate I just have to power up the computer and start studying, you know whenever and wherever and you know it’s quite self-paced.”
+“The main benefits of online study are balance, time management and convenience, you know if I’m working late or if I’m interstate, I just have to power up the computer and start studying, you know whenever and wherever, and you know it’s quite self-paced.”

 “With my generation, we don’t just want to go with the norm, we want to have things convenient and work for us, not us fitting into something else.
 And I think that studying online is perfect for that and Swinburne Online creates the perfect environment.”

 I think it’s the way of the future as well, we lead busier lives and we want more options.